-Technically Council can be liable to the scheme for a portion of another local governments' obligations should that local government be unable to meet them.
+Council may be liable to the scheme for a portion of another local governments' obligations should that local government be unable to meet them.
 However the risk of this occurring is extremely low and in accordance with the LGIAsuper trust deed changes to council's obligations will only be made on the advice of an actuary.